cvxgrp/pymde/README.md

 What sets PyMDE apart from other embedding libraries is that it provides a simple but general framework for embedding, called _Minimum-Distortion Embedding_ (MDE).
 With MDE, it is easy to recreate well-known embeddings and to create new ones, tailored to your particular application.

-PyMDE is competitive in runtime with more specialized embedding methods.
+PyMDE is competitive
+in runtime with more specialized embedding methods.
 With a GPU, it can be even faster.

+## Overview
 PyMDE can be enjoyed by beginners and experts alike.
 It can be used to:

 * visualize datasets, small or large;
 * generate feature vectors for supervised learning;
 * compress high-dimensional vector data;
-* draw graphs;
+* draw graphs (in up to orders of magnitude less time than packages like NetworkX);
+* create custom embeddings, with custom objective functions and constraints (such as having uncorrelated feature columns);
 * and more.

-Unlike most other packages for embedding, PyMDE can compute embeddings that satisfy constraints, such as having uncorrelated feature columns.

 PyMDE is very young software, under active development.
 If you run into issues, or have any feedback, please reach out by [filing a Github